grayfrost90/Home-Assistant-Documentation/docs/heating/room_configurations.md

 Each room requires a set of helpers and automations for the heating to work.
 This is primarily driven through the Advanced Heating Control (ADC) Blueprint.

 ## Helpers
-There are 3 helpers that a room requires:
+There are 4 helpers that a room requires:
 1. [Comfort Temp](#comfort-temp), named `AHC - <Room> Comfort Temp`.
 Used by ADC to set the target temperature for the room
 2. [Schedule Normal](#schedule-normalholiday), named `AHC - <Room> Schedule Normal`.
 A Schedule helper that tells ADC when to turn the heating on, if the [Heating Mode](global_configurations.md#heating-mode) is set to Normal
 3. [Schedule Holiday](#schedule-normalholiday) named `AHC - <Room> Schedule Holiday`.
 A Schedule helper that tells ADC when to turn the heating on, if the [Heating Mode](global_configurations.md#heating-mode) is set to Schedule
+4. [Boost Timer](#boost-timer), named `AHC - <Room> Boost 25`.
+This tells the room to boost to 25°C for 30minutes.

 ### Comfort Temp
 This is an input_number helper and should be configured as follows: